lakekeeper/lakekeeper/site/docs/getting-started.md

 Then open your browser and head to `localhost:8888` to load the example Jupyter notebooks or head to `localhost:8181` for the Lakekeeper UI.

 ### Option 2: 🐳 Docker Compose
+For a Docker-Compose deployment that is used with external object storage, potentially an external Database and an external Identity Provider, we recommend to start from the [Example](#option-1--examples) closest to your use-case, and start modifying the compose file according to our [User Guides](./docs/nightly/docs/configuration.md).

 ### Option 3: ☸️ Kubernetes